yorkeyao/DataCV2024/README.md

 ### Baseline search algorithm

 We implement the [SnP framework](https://github.com/yorkeyao/SnP) proposed by Yao etal.
-We have adapted the SnP framwork to the detection task, the [this repo](https://github.com/yorkeyao/DataCV2024/tree/main/SnP_detection) will create a searched training set with 8,000 images.
+We have adapted the SnP framework to the detection task, the [this repo](https://github.com/yorkeyao/DataCV2024/tree/main/SnP_detection) will create a searched training set with 8,000 images.

 ### Detection Model